ErgoDesktop Wallaby Desktop Riser Review

 Looking for something a little different than the regular Wallaby?
 Not a problem: In addition to the Wallaby Standard, Ergo Desktop offers a couple of variants for you to further customize your workstation.
 For a more space-efficient model, select the Wallaby Junior, which sports a more compact design than the standard.
 It has a smaller 24" x 18" work surface and a 15" max height, but is otherwise the same as the Wallaby.
 For those who work with two screens, the Wallaby Elite can support two monitors side by side, so long as they weigh less than 10 lbs. each.

-The Wallaby offers tremendous value for its price.
+The Wallaby offers a reasonable value for its price.
 Its expansive, expandable work surface can support a full load of office equipment, while its pre-assembly option saves time and labor so you can get straight to work sooner.
 Its lack of an independently-adjustable monitor lift mechanism hurts its ergonomic capabilities, but the Wallaby's features and capabilities nevertheless hold their own against more expensive options on the market.
+ErgoDesktop has also recently released the Wallaby Junior ($279) and Wallaby Elite ($449), which we plan to review in the near future.

 Ships in 2 weeks.